rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 ODL offers the database designer a type system similar to that found in C or other conventional programming languages.
 In ODL, the basis consists of:

-1. `Primitive types`: integer, float, character, character string, boolean, and *enumarations*.
+1. `Primitive types`: integer, float, character, character string, boolean, and *enumerations*.
 2. `Class names`, such as *Movie*, or *Star*, which represent types that are actually structures.

 These types are combined into structured types using the following `type constructors`: